 Global Empire vs Small Business

 Running your own dog walking or pet-sitting business requires effort.
-You may have followed your dream, but there is plenty of competition, not least from the growing dog walking and pet sitting companies Wag! and Rover.
+You may have followed your dream, but there is plenty of competition.
+The biggest dog walking and pet sitting companies are Wag! and Rover.
 However, even with a smaller marketing budget, there are ways for smaller local businesses to thrive in the face of global competitions.

 Rover was founded in 2011, and as of 2016, Inc.com reported their net worth to be $300 Million.
-Available in 10,000 US cities, their walkers charge roughly $25 per thirty-minute walk, rates comparable to other businesses.
-Wag! began in 2014 and boasts a similar worth of $300 million, according to recode.net.
+They are available in 10,000 US cities.
+Their walkers charge roughly $25 per thirty-minute walk, rates comparable to other businesses.
+Wag! began in 2014 and boasts a similar worth of $300 million, according to TechCrunch.

 These two companies have clearly discovered a need among pet owners, and have dominated the market.
 Their sudden growth has turned them into more than household names – they are becoming the name of the service they provide (think Kleenex or Xerox).
 Furthermore, each company has declared its intentions to grow even bigger and find more niches within the pet industry in which to compete.